eosnetworkfoundation/engineering/process/aws-account-migration.md

 1. Grant that user permissions to remove accounts from the organization.
 1. Remove email and SMS subscribers from the notification system in the accounts to be migrated, to protect their personal information.

-### EOS Labs
+### Counterparty
-EOS Labs will need to do the following.
+The counterparty will need to do the following.
 1. Create an AWS account to serve as the management account, if they do not already have one.
     1. Setup billing.
     1. Create an AWS organization in that account.